Print and save!

 - For a great smelling air freshener, mix 1/2 cup crushed bay leaves, 1/4 cup dried sage, one cup witch hazel and let it sit un-refrigerated for three days.
 Strain out the herbs and transfer the remaining liquid to a spray bottle.

 - Garbage disposal odor?
 Sprinkle baking soda in it along with a few drops dish-washing liquid.
 Scrub with a brush, getting under the rubber gasket and all around the inside.
 Then turn on water and the disposal and flush thoroughly.
-For a fresh citrus scent, throw in a few cut-up lemons or limes and run them through.
+For a fresh citrus scent, throw in a few cut-up lemons or limes or orange peels and run them through.
+Use ice to cleanse the blades in your garbage disposal and break up the grease that collects on the rotors.
+Every few weeks, toss in a handful of cubes, turn on the disposal and run cold water.

 - Make your own window cleaner by mixing equal parts of vinegar, ammonia and water.
 Put in a spray bottle , squirt on windows and wipe off with newspaper (Elbow grease required, but the results are worth it) or towels.